elium-student/perfect-repo/README.md

-version 6:
+version 7:
-  * like v.5 but with 'row' attribute on 'tr' tag
+  * dynamically draw board when page is loaded